Diabetes resource center for Idaho's Treasure Valley

 When you have diabetes, it is critical to take care of yourself.
 In order to successfully manage your diabetes, you need to have the right diabetes center and diabetes specialist.
-That's why West Valley Medical Center in Caldwell, Idaho provides a diabetes education team to help you care for your diabetes and yourself.
+That's why West Valley Medical Center provides a diabetes education team to help you care for your diabetes and yourself.

 For more information about our diabetes center, please call (208) 459-4641.

 Data from the American Diabetes Association estimates that about 25 million adults and children in the U.S. have diabetes.
 However, many people don't realize they have diabetes until they are treated for a life-threatening illness, such as heart disease.